-A boom cymbal stand is a cymbal stand which has an arm (known as a boom arm) in the top section, which can be adjusted to the desired height and angle.
-They are ideal for fine tuning the positing of your cymbal setup, and can be used generally for crash cymbals, ride cymbals and effect cymbals.
+A boom cymbal stand is a cymbal stand that has an arm (known as a boom arm) in the top section, which can be adjusted to the desired height and angle.
+They are ideal for fine-tuning the positing of your cymbal setup and can be used generally for crash cymbals, ride cymbals, and effect cymbals.
 Be aware that sometimes the boom arm is tucked away in the top section of the stand, giving it the initial appearance of a straight cymbal stand.
-Boom Cymbals Stands are either single or double braced.
+Boom Cymbals Stands are either single or double-braced.
 (See Double Bracing).

 BPM Beats Per Minute.